Roman-/darkutils/README.md

 ```
 the result.duv.tsv file will be generated.
 Each line of the file has the following format (tab-separated):
 ```
-path c x y w h p iou
+path c x y w h p iou treated
 ```
 , where `path` is path to image file without extension, e.g. masks2/img0001.
 It's either relative to the location of train.txt file or an absolute path, depending on how the images are referred in train.txt.
-May contain whitespaces but not tabs. `c` is integer class id starting with 0, `x,y,w,h` are relative coords of detection (0-1), `p` is darknet probability (0-1), iou is IntersectionOverUnion (0-1) between your mark bbox and what darknet has predicted,
+May contain whitespaces but not tabs.

+`c` is integer class id starting with 0, `x,y,w,h` are relative coords of detection (0-1), `p` is darknet probability (0-1), iou is IntersectionOverUnion (0-1) between your mark bbox and what darknet has predicted.

+The last value `treated` is single char 't' or 'f' which is used when you **cure** your dataset.
+By default they're all 'f' which stays for false.
+As you view the dataset and add/skip your potentially erroneous marks, viewed detections becomes maked as 't'.
+When this happens, original file.duv.tsv is overwritten.

 # how to interpret .duv.tsv results